-5.1.
-SSR 2/1 Requirements 18 states:

-The engineering design rules for items important to safety at a nuclear facility shall be specified and shall comply with the relevant national or international codes and standards and with proven engineering practices, with due account taken of their relevance to nuclear power technology.

-All items important to safety shall be identified and shall be classified on the basis of their function and their safety significance.

-The method for classifying the safety significance of items important to safety shall be based primarily on deterministic methods complemented, where appropriate, by probabilistic methods, with due account taken of factors such as:
+- 5.1.
+SSR 2/1 Requirements 18 [1] states: - "The engineering design rules for items important to safety at a nuclear facility power plant shall be specified and shall comply with the relevant national or international codes and standards and with proven engineering practices, with due account taken of their relevance to nuclear power technology." - 5.2.
+SSR 2/1 Requirement 22 [1] states: - "All items important to safety shall be identified and shall be classified on the basis of their function and their safety significance." - 5.3.
+SSR 2/1 para.graph 5.34 [1] states: - "The method for classifying the safety significance of items important to safety shall be based primarily on deterministic methods complemented, where appropriate, by probabilistic methods, with due account taken of factors such as: - (a) The safety function(s) to be performed by the item;

-- (a) The safety function(s) to be performed by the item; - (b) The consequences of failure to perform a safety function; - (c) The frequency with which the item will be called upon to perform a safety function; - (d) The time following a postulated initiating event at which, or the period for which, the item will be called upon to perform a safety function.

-Equipment that performs multiple functions shall be classified in a safety class that is consistent with the most important function performed by the equipment.

-5.4.
-The possibility that the failure or spurious operation of an item important to safety may directly cause a PIE or make the consequences of a PIE worse should be considered when determining safety elassification.
+Probabilistic studies include, for example, reliability analysis and probabilistic safety assessment.

+Formatted: Body Text 2

+&lt;sup>19 In probabilistic studies, systems are treated as fully independent by simply taking the product of their individual failure probabilities.

-- 5.5.
-When assigning the safety classification, the timeliness and reliability with which alternative actions can be taken and the timeliness and reliability with which any failure in the I&C system can be detected and remedied should be considered.
-5.5.
-The draft Safety Guide DS 367 Safety Classification of Structures, Systems and components in Nuclear Power Plants, Ref.
-[21] provides recommendations and guidance on how to meet the requirements established in Refs [1] and [7] for the identification of SSCs important to safety and for their classification on the basis of their function and safety significance. - 5.6.
+- (b) The consequences of failure to perform a safety function; - (c) The frequency with which the item will be called upon to perform a safety function; - (d) The time following a postulated initiating event at which, or the period for which, the item will be called upon to perform a safety function." - 5.4.
+SSR 2/1 paragraph para.
+5.36 [1] states: - "Equipment that performs multiple functions shall be classified in a safety class that is consistent with the most important function performed by the equipment." - 5.5.
+The draft Safety Guide DS 367 Safety Classification of Structures, Systems and components in Nuclear Power Plants, Reference.
+[2+17] provides recommendations and guidance on how to meet the requirements established in Refs [1] and [57] for the identification of SSCs important to safety and for their classification on the basis of their function and safety significance. - 5.6.
 The safety classification process recommended in Ref.
-[21] is consistent with the concept of defence in depth set out in Ref.
+[1724] is consistent with the concept of defence in depth set out in Ref.
 [1].
 The functions performed at the different levels of defence in depth are considered. - 5.7.
-For a specific nuclear facility, the classification process should primarily consider: - The design basis of the plant and its inherent safety features; - The list of all postulated initiating events, as required in Ref.
+For a specific nuclear facilitypower plant, the classification process should primarily consider: - The design basis of for the plant and its inherent safety features; - The list of all postulated initiating events, as required in Ref.
 [1], Requirement 16.
-The frequency of occurrence of the postulated initiating events, as considered in the design basis of the facility, should be taken into account. - 5.8.
-The possibility that the failure or spurious operation of an item important to safety may directly cause a PIE or make the consequences of a PIE worse should be considered when the list of PIE is established. - 5.9.
+The frequency of occurrence of the postulated initiating events, as considered in the design basis of for the facilityplant, should be taken into account. - 5.8.
+The possibility that the failure or spurious operation of an item important to safety may directly cause a PIE-postulated initiating event, or that the failure on demand of an item important to safety may make the consequences of a postulated initiating event PIE- worse, should be considered when the list of postulated initiating events PIE- is established. - 5.9.
 All I&C system functions and design provisions necessary to achieve the main safety functions, as defined in Ref.
 [1], Requirement 4, for the different plant states, including all modes of normal operation, should be identified. - 5.10.
-The I&C system functions should then be categorized on the basis of their safety significance, using a constant risk approach, with account taken of the three following factors: - 1) The consequences of failure to perform the function; - 2) The frequency of occurrence of the postulated initiating event for which the function will be called upon; - 3) The time following a postulated initiating event at which, or the period of time during which, the function will be required to be performed. - 5.11.
-The I&C systems and components performing each function assigned in a safety category should be identified and classified.
-They should be primarily classified according to the category assigned to the function that they perform.
+All I&C system functions should then be categorized on the basis of their safety significance, with account taken of the three following factors: - 1) The consequences of failure to perform the function; - The frequency of occurrence of the postulated initiating event for which the function will be called upon;